hpc-uk/containers-intro/_episodes/05-creating-container-images.md

 Now use your favourite editor to make a change to the message that's contained within the `Dockerfile`.
 As the plan is to share your container online, it's best to ensure that your message is suitable for public viewing, and you may want to avoid including your name, credit card numbers, etc.

-Rerun the `docker build -t my-container .` and `docker run my-container` commands to ensure that your image builds and that your containers function as expected.
+Rerun the `docker build -t my-greeting .` and `docker run my-greeting` commands to ensure that your image builds and that your containers function as expected.

 While it may not look like you have achieved much, you have already effected the combination of a lightweight Linux operating system with your specification to run a given command that can operate reliably on macOS, Microsoft Windows, Linux and on the cloud!